akshaitr/html-concepts/README.md

       link "About"
 ```

-You can inspect the accessibility tree in Chrome DevTools → Elements → Accessibility pane.
+Inspect it in Chrome DevTools → Elements → Accessibility pane.

+---

 # Script and Style Loading